stephweb/daw-php-validator/README.md

-## Description of the "rules" method:
+## Description of the "rules" method

 ```php
 <?php